-First, you will need to make sure you have our new VPN, GlobalProtect, installed. it can be downloaded from the web from DoIT, You will need to enter https://sohe.vpn.wisc.edu into any web browser.
+First, you will need to make sure you have our new VPN, GlobalProtect, installed. it can be downloaded from the web from DoIT, Click on this link using any web browser to download the VPN.
 That will take you to a UW login page.
 The new VPN system uses your NetID login as credentials, so use that to login.

 Once you log in you will get a choice of